grafana/mimir/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 ### Ensure caching is enabled

-The querier supports caching to reduce the number API calls to the long-term storage.

-We recommend enabling caching in the querier.
+The querier supports caching.
+Ro reduce the number API calls to the long-term storage, enable caching in the querier.

 For more information about configuring the cache, refer to [querier]({{< relref "../../architecture/components/querier.md" >}}).

 ### Avoid querying non-compacted blocks